-Current research activities in the heart span a range of length scales from the ion-channel to the organ level.
+Research in Bioelectric Engineering at Duke spans a range of length scales from the ion-channel to the organ level.
 One of the main areas of focus is the development of realistic mathematical and computer models of cardiac muscle.

-Duke BME heart researchers also collaborate with the Center for Nonlinear and Complex Systems and faculty from Duke's Math and Physics Departments in using methods of nonlinear dynamics to characterize and control electrical activity of the heart.
+Duke BME researchers also collaborate with faculty from Duke's Math and Physics Departments in using methods of nonlinear dynamics to characterize and control electrical activity of the heart.